On the dynamic toroidal multipoles from localized electric current distributions: The dynamic toroidal multipoles

 While the $\ajm$ have an independent physical meaning, the individual electric and toroidal parts do not have it.
 The toroidal multipoles cannot be considered an independent family.
 The same can be said about the isolated electric part, or about any split of the terms in the Taylor series of the spherical Bessel functions in Eqs. (\ref{eq2:explicit}) or Eq. (\ref{eq2:aexact}).
 Any such split is bound to introduce non-radiative out of shell components in each of its parts.

 Since the toroidal multipoles are higher order terms in the approximation of physically meaningful quantities, they can be used to improve analytical models that use only the lowest order terms.
 The inclusion of the next to leading order term improves the accuracy and prediction ability of such models, as can be seen in Refs. \onlinecite{Kaelberer2010,Huang2012, Fan2013, Savinov2014,Liu2014, Basharin2015,Liu2015,Liu2015b}.
-The improvement of the models will be maximized by using expressions like Eq. (\ref{eq2:aexact}), \cite[Eq.
-20]{FerCor2015b}, and Eq. (\ref{eq2:explicit}).
+In Ref. \onlinecite{Miroshnichenko2014}, and in the context of non-radiating source configurations, the inclusion of the second order term explains a zero in the induced $\aone$, which cannot be explained by the first order term alone (see Fig. 2 in Ref. \onlinecite{Miroshnichenko2014}).
+The improvement of the models will be maximized by using expressions like Eq. (\ref{eq2:aexact}), Eq.
+(20) in Ref. \onlinecite{FerCor2015b}, and Eq. (\ref{eq2:explicit}).
 These expressions inherently contain all correction orders because they are exact for any size of the source.